What is Lead Time?

 Lead time reduction is an essential part of high-performing warehouse management and high-quality customer service.
 One of the first things you need to do when managing lead time is to fully comprehend your supply chain process from A to Z. Documenting your supply chain journey from end-to-end and identifying all the key checkpoints along the way intimately can help you determine the obstacles where you can come across with delays and unexpected waiting spans.
 It is also recommended to always plan for the worst-case scenario, even when the sky is clear.There is always the possibility of your supplier delaying your products due to the holiday season rush.
 Here are a few common tips that will help you reduce your lead time both in the short and long term:

 Cut back on non-value-added activity.
 To determine the non-value-added activity that increases your lead time, make sure to perform a value stream mapping and prepare a list of prolonging activities before eliminating the ones your business can survive without.
 Maintaining the exercises that positively impact your overall business quality is key.

 Consider changing shipping methods.
 Your delivery method says a lot about you, having an obvious impact on your shipment frequency and speed.
 While most suppliers prefer slower shipment methods to cut back on costs, this may not be ideal for your lead time metrics.
-You can gradually reduce lead time by transitioning to a more flexible shipment method and saving yourself time and money in the long run.
+You can gradually reduce it by transitioning to a more flexible shipment method and saving yourself time and money in the long run.